Coffee With A Cop

 All community members are invited to attend.
-The event begins at 9:00am at the Legacy Commons located at 930 E. Avenue Q-9, in the city of Palmdale.
+The event begins at 9:00am at the Legacy Commons Senior Center located at 930 E Ave Q-9, in the city of Palmdale.

 Coffee with a Cop provides a unique opportunity for community members to ask questions and learn more about the department’s work in Palmdale’s neighborhoods.